Lancaster shakes up England squad for 6 Nations

 Send to a friend

-LONDON(AP) England coach Stuart Lancaster picked nine uncapped players Wednesday including Owen Farrell in a rejuvenated 32-man squad for rugby's Six Nations.
+LONDON(AP) England coach Stuart Lancaster followed through on his promise to rejuvenate the country's international side on Wednesday when he picked nine uncapped players in a 32-man squad for rugby's Six Nations.

 The RFU announced the squad with the 20-year-old Farrell referred to as a center, hinting that he could start England's Feb.
 4 opener at Scotland in midfield because of a lack of options in the position.

-Manu Tuilagi is in the squad but injured, former captain Mike Tindall has been dropped and Shontayne Hape was also omitted.
+Manu Tuilagi is in the squad but injured, Tindall has been dropped and Shontayne Hape was also omitted.

 With first-choice No. 10 Toby Flood injured, Charlie Hodgson has been recalled and could be in line for his first appearance since the World Cup warmups against Wales.